deluge-torrent/deluge/docs/source/devguide/how-to/update-1.3-plugin.md

 #### Glade UI designer for GTK2

-The above conversion can be done in Glade UI designer (version <=3.8), ensuring that the minimum Gtk version is set to 2.24 and any deprecated widgets are fixed.
+The above conversion can also be done in Glade UI designer (version <=3.8).

+In the preferences select `GtkBuilder` as the project file format.
+Ensure that the minimum Gtk version is set to 2.24 and fix any deprecated widgets.

 The updated file should be saved with file extension `.ui`.

 #### Python code changes